mesosphere/dcos-docs-site/pages/1.10/installing/ent/custom/system-requirements/index.md

 # Interoperability Matrix

-You can see the supported version of CoreOS and RHEL [here](https://docs.mesosphere.com/version-policy/).
+You can see the matrix for the certified packages [here](https://gist.github.com/ToddGreenstein/3f4601ec0bae5a0355ccdc0bcd516547).

 # Next steps